OctopusDeploy/install-octopus-cli-action/README.md

 <img alt= "" src="https://github.com/OctopusDeploy/install-octopus-cli-action/raw/main/assets/github-actions-octopus.png" />

-This is a GitHub Action install the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli) on runners and self-hosted environments.
+This is a GitHub Action to install the [Octopus CLI](https://octopus.com/docs/octopus-rest-api/octopus-cli) on runners and self-hosted environments.
 Once installed, the Octopus CLI may be used to issue commands to [Octopus Deploy](https://octopus.com/).
 Subsequent actions may use the Octopus CLI, which is cached and available via `PATH`.

 ## What is the Octopus CLI?